MicrosoftDocs/security/security-docs/operations/siem-workspace.md

 To create your Log Analytics workspaces, see [Create Log Analytics workspaces](/azure/azure-monitor/logs/quick-create-workspace?tabs=azure-portal).

-## Step 3: Architect the Microsoft Sentinel Workspace
+## Step 3: Architect the Microsoft Sentinel workspace

 Onboarding Microsoft Sentinel requires selecting a Log Analytics workspace.
 The following are considerations for setting up Log Analytics for Microsoft Sentinel: